Friday, June 2, 2017

 No one knew that Benjamin didn’t know how he had come to be there, and he didn’t even know who or what he had been before his arrival.
 But he was ready as ever, simply accepting his role.

-After the show, a limo driver called him out familiarly, and Benjamin understood that this was his chauffeur.
+After the show, a limo driver called out to him familiarly, and Benjamin understood that this was his chauffeur.
 He treated Benjamin like an old friend, politely inquiring whether the opening was as successful as the year before.
 He drove Benjamin to a beautiful house, majestic with its Greek pillars and Gothic arches, facing the Atlantic Ocean.

 Inside, the servants had already kindled a fire in the fireplace.
-They referred to him as “Mister Benjamin”.
+They referred to him as “Mister Benjamin.”
 He replied in perfect English, though something told him that it wasn’t his first language.
 He could feel his tongue twisting and straining and words tumbling around in his mouth in a strange accent.

 Benjamin decided to go through his house, looking through his stuff and hopefully finding clues about his past life.
 It was out of the question for him to ask his servants where he had come from and how long he had lived here!
 He didn’t want them to think he had lost his mind somewhere between slipping into and out of Mr. Hamlet’s skin.
 Benjamin felt they must have known him well, as they treated him with respect and a subtle touch of intimacy.

 The house was his; of course, he knew where everything was, but he didn’t have conscious memory of any of these familiar objects.
 Any emotional understanding of the things around him was distant and unfathomable.
-Even his portraits and photo albums were of no help: all of them showed a recent Benjamin, in the here and now, with the same dark hair, the exact spots around the eyes, and the matchless youth of his face.
+Even his portraits and photos were of no help: All of them showed a recent Benjamin, in the here and now, with the same dark hair, the exact spots around the eyes, and the matchless youth of his face.
 It seemed that he had never been younger than he was now.
 As if he had been born just like this, a twenty-five-year-old, and now was meeting himself for the first time.
 But how was it possible that he didn’t remember anything?
 How was it possible that there was nothing from his past of which he could grab hold?
 How did it come to be that he was playing Hamlet on Broadway just like that?
 Did he have any friends or family?
 A father?
 Mother?
 Where was he born?
-When was his birthday?
 Benjamin knew nothing.
 It was as though someone had just made him up, whole cloth.

 He looked at the photographs on the walls.
 The pictures were unflattering, he thought—they showed an arrogant man struggling to smile.
 Cold eyes followed his every move.
 And why did he have so many photographs hung around the house anyway?
 And they all seemed as if he took them yesterday.
-Even his painted portraits appeared completed just the day before as if the oils had managed to dry overnight.
+Even his painted portraits appeared completed just the day before as if the oils had barely managed to dry overnight.

 Was he trying to tell himself something?